 - Whateley Universe: Both Aunghadhail and The Kodiak make vows to see the Bastard defeated as they were being destroyed in The Sundering.

-- SCP-1510, otherwise known as the Tarnished Legionnaire, came about when a Roman legionnaire refused to free the captured King Jugurtha the night before his execution.
+- SCP Foundation: SCP-1510, otherwise known as the Tarnished Legionnaire, came about when a Roman legionnaire refused to free the captured King Jugurtha the night before his execution.
 The king responded by cursing the legionnaire's body so that it rotted overnight, all while he remained conscious for it.
 When his body was gone, his mind/soul was left in his helmet, taking over any man of a similar age who wears it.

 - At the end of the Justice League Unlimited episode "Alive", Tala, after a failed attempt to turn on Lex Luthor, is used as a Living Battery to reassemble Brainiac, a process that ends up killing her.
 She invokes this trope in a different sense by tampering with the process and bringing back Darkseid instead as a final middle finger to Lex.